3 Top Dividend Stocks Yielding 5%-Plus

 Headquartered in Allentown, Pennsylvania, and founded in 1920, the PPL Corporation is a utility holding company that delivers electricity in the United States and the United Kingdom.
 The company provides electricity distribution services to more than 10 million retail customers in Pennsylvania, Kentucky, Virginia, Tennessee and the United Kingdom, as well as wholesale electricity distribution to 10 municipalities in Kentucky.
 In addition to the traditional utility distribution, PPL is the parent company of Safari Energy, LLC — one of the leading providers of solar power solutions for commercial customers in the United States.

-In addition to outperforming its own five-year dividend yield average, PPL’s current 5.24% dividend yield outperformed the 1.94% simple average dividend yield of the entire Utilities sector by more than 170%.
+In addition to outperforming its own five-year dividend yield average, PPL’s current 5.9% dividend yield outperformed the 1.94% simple average dividend yield of the entire Utilities sector by more than 170%.
 Additionally, PPL’s current dividend yield also outperformed by more than 160% the 2% average yield of the Electric Utilities industry segment.
-Moreover, PPL’s current yield is also 47% higher than the 3.55% average yield of the Electric Utilities segment’s only dividend paying companies.
+Moreover, PPL’s current yield is also over 50% higher than the 3.55% average yield of the Electric Utilities segment’s only dividend-paying companies.

 PPL has not missed a quarterly dividend payout since introducing dividend distributions in 1946.
-Furthermore, the company has boosted its total annual dividend distribution amount over the past 20 consecutive years.
-Over the past two decades, the company enhanced its total annual dividend payout 230%, which is equivalent to a 6.5% average annual growth rate.
+Furthermore, the company has boosted its total annual dividend distribution amount considerably over the past 20 consecutive years.

-PPL’s current dividend payout ratio of 68% is slightly higher than the 50% level generally accepted as the upper limit of the sustainable range for the overall market.
-However, considering that most stocks in the Utilities sector have a payout ratio between 65% and 70%, PPL’s current yield is in line with payout ratios of its peers.
+PPL’s current dividend payout ratio of 81.7% is higher than the 50% level generally accepted as the upper limit of the sustainable range for the overall market.
+However, considering that most stocks in the Utilities sector have a payout ratio between 65% and 70%, PPL’s current yield ratio not far above the the payout ratios of its peers.
 Therefore, PPL should have no trouble maintaining its current streak of consecutive annual dividend hikes over the near future to keep its place among top dividend stocks.

 3 Top Dividend Stocks yielding 5%-plus: #2